0xdagg3r/0xdagg3r.github.io/_posts/2025-09-02-kali-in-gnome-boxes.md

 ### Snapshots management

-It is good to keep 2~3 snaphots for backup purposes in case the latest snapshots have unexpected issues, you have the ability to revert back to previous stable version.
+It is good to keep 2~3 snaphots for backup purposes in case the latest snapshot have unexpected issues, you have the ability to revert back to previous stable version.